"Dreaming of Jeju Island's sunny shores? April is the sweet spot for beach weather. Lace up your boots for epic trails and stunning landscapes."

 Why Visit Jeju Island?

-Jeju mesmerizes as South Korea's honeymoon island where Hallasan Mountain's 1,950-meter volcanic cone dominates horizons, Seongsan Sunrise Peak's tuff crater rises dramatically from ocean, and Manjanggul Lava Tube's 7km underground passage (1km open to visitors, ₩4,000) showcases Earth's geological power on this UNESCO-listed volcanic wonderland.
+Jeju mesmerizes as South Korea's premier honeymoon island and domestic tourism haven, where Hallasan Mountain's 1,950-meter volcanic cone (Korea's highest peak) dominates the horizon rising from island's center, Seongsan Sunrise Peak's dramatic tuff crater rises vertically from ocean creating one of Korea's most iconic natural landmarks, and Manjanggul Lava Tube's 7-kilometer underground passage (1km open to visitors for ₩4,000 entry) showcases raw geological power on this triple-crown UNESCO-listed volcanic wonderland (World Heritage Site, Biosphere Reserve, Global Geopark).
 Korea's largest island (pop.
-670,000 on 1,849 km²) floating 90km south of mainland developed unique culture—matriarchal haenyeo women divers (free-diving grandmothers harvesting sea urchin and abalone without oxygen tanks, UNESCO cultural heritage), distinct dialect incomprehensible to mainland Koreans, and visa-free status attracting Chinese tourists and Korean honeymooners.
+670,000 on about 1,830 km²) floating 90km south of mainland peninsula developed unique culture setting it distinctly apart from mainland—matriarchal haenyeo women divers (UNESCO Intangible Cultural Heritage) are free-diving grandmothers in their 60s-80s harvesting sea urchin and abalone from 10-20m depths while holding their breath without oxygen tanks, distinct Jeju dialect remains nearly incomprehensible to Seoul Koreans despite shared writing system, and special visa-free entry status attracts Chinese package tourists and Korean newlyweds in droves.

 What to Do